devpark/laravel-przelewy24/README.md

 This module makes integration with [przelewy24.pl](http://przelewy24.pl) payment system easier.
 It supports making payments using przelewy24.pl system.

+### New version 2.0 released

+The package was enhancement on two features.

+1. Testing connection to payment provider.

+2. Extracting setting merchant credentials package method.
+Now the package could be used by Saas and could provide separate payment service for every Merchant

 ### Installation

 1. Run